ocean-tracking-network/node-manager-training/_episodes/03_OTN_System_and _structure_and_Outputs.md

 - Their data workflows all begin with a submission of data or metadata files from a researcher.
 - The Node Manager ensures there is a copy of the file on the Node's document management website.
 - The Node Manager carries out visual quality control to catch any obvious errors.
 - The data is then processed through the relevant OTN Nodebooks.
-This process is outlined by the task list associated with the GitLab Issue made for this data.
+This process is outlined by the task list associated with the GitLab Ticket made for this data.
 - The data will first be loaded into the "raw" tables.
 This is the table that holds the raw data as submitted by the researcher (the naming convention for raw tables is that they always have the prefix `c_` and will have a suffix indicating the date it was loaded, typically `YYYY_MM`).
 - After the raw data table is verified, the data will move to the "intermediate" tables which act as a staging area for partially-processed data.
 - After the intermediate table is verified, data will move to the "upper" tables, where the data is finished processing and is in its final form.
 This is the data that will be used for aggregation tables such as `obis` and for outputs such as Detection Extracts.